Home > Academics > Programs > Master > MFA

 |

-* The Students of Ceramic, Dance, Design, Lacquer, Painting, Photography, and Sculpture majors must submit their projects and work in Practicum II and IV
+* The Students of Ceramic, Design, Lacquer, Painting, Photography, and Sculpture majors must submit their projects and works for Practicum II and IV

 (Painting-major students must submit a 20x30-size work)